-- Peter Hubbard, Head of Equities and Director of Portfolio Management of the Adviser and Vice President of the Trust, has been responsible for the management of the Fund since April 2018.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Michael Jeanette, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since April 2018.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2008 and has been associated with the Adviser since 2008. - Pratik Doshi, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since August 2020.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2019 and has been associated with the Adviser since 2018.
-Prior to joining the Adviser, Mr. Doshi earned his MBA from the University of Chicago from 2016 to 2018.
-Prior to that, Mr. Doshi was a Vice President at Bank of America-Merrill Lynch from 2014 to 2016. - Tony Seisser, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since April 2018.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2014 and has been associated with the Adviser since 2013.
+- Peter Hubbard, Head of Equities and Director of Portfolio Management of the Adviser, has been responsible for the management of the Fund since May 2014.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Richard Ose, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2014.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2013 and has been associated with the Adviser since 2011. - Philip Fang, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2014.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since July 2010 and has been associated with the Adviser since 2007. - Gary Jones, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2014.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since January 2012 and has been associated with the Adviser since 2010. - Gregory Meisenger, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2021.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since May 2018 and has been associated with the Adviser since March 2018.
+Prior to joining the Adviser, Mr. Meisenger was a Portfolio Manager with Columbia Management Investment Advisers, LLC since 2015.